Buck Sexton: Writing

 In 2012, his book, Occupy: American Spring – The Making of a Revolution, regarding the Occupy Wall Street movement, was published under ISBN 9781451695618.
 Manufacturing Delusion: How the Left Uses Brainwashing, Indoctrination, and Propaganda Against You is published by Sentinel, an imprint of the Penguin Group, in hardcover with a release date of February 17, 2026.

-Personal
+Personal life

 On February 4, 2023, Sexton married Carrie Flatley, a former television producer for FOX News.
 Their son, James Speed Sexton, was born in the spring of 2025.
 The Sextons moved to Florida from New York City in their first year of marriage and now live in Miami Beach.